-He takes his time walking round the van, gets in, turns the key and, keeping eye contact with me, steps on the gas.
+He takes his time walking round the van, gets in, turns the key and, keeping eye contact with me the whole while, steps on the gas.

 The van brightly – treacherously – bursts into life for him.
 He says nothing but hands the key to me back to me with a cutting look.
 I think of telling him the actually Passepartout does all the driving, but felt this would unnecessarily complicate matters.

-With a final look of contempt from the fancy-dressed tubby and a wave from his ever-so American wife (“take care y’all”) their car roars off in the direction of Glasgow – newly applied stickers in the back window (next to their ‘God Bless Texas’): ‘Braveheart on Board’ and ‘Nessie: I Believe’.
+With a final look of contempt from the fancy-dressed tubby and a wave from his ever-so American wife (“Take care y’all,” she waggles her fingers at us from the passngers seat) their car roars off in the direction of Glasgow – newly applied stickers in the back window (next to their ‘God Bless Texas’): ‘Braveheart on Board’ and ‘Nessie: I Believe’.

-As we set off on our opposite way, a happy Passepartout seems not to have twigged on the pikestaff-plain fact of the two Americans nationality at all.
+As we set off on our opposite way, a happy Passepartout seems not to have twigged on the pikestaff-plain fact of our helper’s nationality at all.